 After launching, you can continue to add keywords to your goals that you think are relevant.
 From there, we recommend creating bid adjustments on the most important keywords to give the ad engine an idea of what kinds of keywords the product will/should be converting on.

-Check out this video from our Ad School for additional details on this topic!
+Check out the video below from our Ad School for additional details on this topic:

 Article last updated March 2023.
 If you find this information to be out of date, please contact firstname.lastname@example.org.